MicroEJ/docs/PlatformDeveloperGuide/platformMigration.rst

 - Edit the ``module.properties`` file and set ``com.microej.platformbuilder.platform.filename`` to the name of the platform configuration file (e.g. ``STM32F746GDISCO.platform``).
-- Fill the ``module.ivy`` with the MicroEJ Architecture and MicroEJ Packs dependencies.
+- Fill the ``module.ivy`` with the Architecture and Packs dependencies.

 Here is the module dependencies declared for the STM32F746G-DISCO Platform.